 He explains why he got involved and why it's important for others to get involved in the program too.

-We are delighted to bring you the ninth issue of our newsletter, EMPHASiS.
+We are delighted to bring you the tenth issue of our newsletter, EMPHASiS.

 We've gathered together success stories, articles, news and tips, to create our newsletter

 and we hope you enjoy reading it!

 The newsletter is produced twice a year in April and August.